Mimetis/Dotmim.Sync/docs/Conflict.md

 ## Default behavior

-By default, conflicts are resolved automaticaly using the configuration policy property `ConflictResolutionPolicy` set in the `SyncConfiguration` object :
+By default, conflicts are resolved automaticaly using the configuration policy property `ConflictResolutionPolicy` set in the `SyncOptions` object :
 You can choose:
 * `ConflictResolutionPolicy.ServerWins` : The server is allways the winner of any conflict. this behavior is the default behavior.
 * `ConflictResolutionPolicy.ClientWins` : The client is allways the winner of any conflict.